KenKundert/emborg/doc/commands.rst

     $ emborg extract --archive continuum-2020-12-05T12:54:26 home/shaunte/bin

 Alternatively you can specify a date or date and time.
 If only the date is given the time is taken to be midnight.
-The youngest archive that is older than the specified date and time is used.
+The oldest archive that is
+younger than specified date and time is used.
 For example:

 .. code-block:: bash